vandijklab/BrainLM/README.md

 ```

-Create an Anaconda environment from the `environment.yml` file using:
+Create an Anaconda environment by running the setup file:

 ```
-conda env create --file environment.yml conda activate brainlm
+sh setup.sh
 ```

 And check the installation of major packages (Pytorch, Pytorch GPU-enabled, huggingface) by running these lines in a terminal: